allenai/mslr-annotated-dataset/README.md

     'nli': 0.7216427326202393}}]}
 ```

 All model predictions are available under the `predictions` key.
 If annotations are available, they are under the `annotations` key associated with each prediction.
-Same for scores (which should be available for every prediction).
+Same for scores (which should be available for every prediction). `exp_short` is the short form of the experiment name, and should be used as the model identifier (maps to IDs in the submissions file).

 TBD; some starter notebooks in `notebooks`